sergiotasconmorales/imp_vqa/README.md

 where XX should be replaced with `none` or `ours` for no consistency enhancement (i.e., $\lambda=0$) or our method, respectively.

 Notice that if you follow the steps described in section **Data preparation** the results may vary from the ones reported in our paper due to the different sources of variance involved in the process.
 Downloading the data directly is thus recommended.
-Training with the downloaded data and the provided config files, you should obtain an accuracy of around 75% for both cases, and a consistency difference of 2-3 percentage points between base and ours.
+Training with the downloaded data and the provided config files, you should obtain an accuracy of around 75% for both cases, and a consistency difference of 2-3 percentage points between `none` and `ours`.

 ---